LiquidZulu/yt-description-maker/README.md

 # Customisation
 For customisation edit ENV.py making sure to follow the schema.
+It is recommended you keep long default lists in `DEFAULTS.py` as I have done with example songs.

 Note: the ENV is [*ordinal*](https://en.wikipedia.org/wiki/Ordinal_data), each section will be printed in the order it comes up in `ENV`